roboscienceorg/book/source/Sensors/InertialSensors.rst

 Attitude and Heading Reference System (AHRS)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AHRS consist of accelerometers, gyroscopes and magnetometers on all
+:index:`AHRS` consist of accelerometers, gyroscopes and magnetometers on all
 three axes.
 So, AHRS includes an IMU.
 In addition to the IMU, the AHRS
 has the algorithms to provide attitude and heading information as well
 as the required hardware for the computation.
 These algorithms include